#

 sudo rpm -e sample_file.rpm

-The -e option instructs RPM to erase the software.
+to erase the software.

-# Check RPM Dependencies
+Check RPM

 So far, this guide assumes the software either doesn’t have dependencies or already has them installed.